isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 used to influence subnet selection using the ``client-class`` parameter specified in the subnet scope.
 The classes specified within the host reservations are fetched and assigned to the packet after the server has already selected a subnet for the client.
-This implies that the client class specified within a host reservation cannot be used to influence subnet assignment for this client, unless the subnet belongs to a shared network.
+This means that the client class specified within a host reservation cannot be used to influence subnet assignment for this client, unless the subnet belongs to a shared network.
 If the subnet belongs to a shared network, the server may dynamically change the subnet assignment while trying to allocate a lease.
-If the subnet does not belong to a shared network, once selected subnet is not changed.
+If the subnet does not belong to a shared network, once selected, the subnet is not changed.

 If the subnet does not belong to a shared network, it is possible to